 Set connection's RTCPeerConnection

-signalingState to stable
+signalingState to stable.

 Set connection's RTCPeerConnection

-ice connection state to new
+ice connection state to new.

 Set connection's RTCPeerConnection

-ice gathering state to new
+ice gathering state to new.

 Initialize an internal variable to represent a queue of

-with an empty set.
+operations with an empty set.

 Return connection.